hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
-⭐️TODO
-`Product Discovery` worked to clarify activities of SET.
-Additionally, `Iterative and Incremental Consensus` was useful to collaborate with decision makers and agree with them quickly.
-Moreover, managing impacts with 3 KPIs attracted lots of colleagues from business perspective, not only from technical one.
+The idea of `Product Discovery` worked for clarifying responsibilities and activities of SET.
+Additionally, `Iterative and Incremental Consensus` was useful for collaborating with decision makers and agreeing with them quickly.
+Moreover, `managing impacts with 3 KPIs` attracted lots of colleagues from business perspectives, not only from technical ones.

-On the other hand, I found that doing all of activities was totally impossible.
-Hiring members became next important issue for SET.
-Additionally, the idea of `Quality Assurance` narrowed our activities to improve services and products.
-- Testers/QAs do only UI testing. -> 協力しあっても役に立たなくね？
-- Improve development processes
 <br />
 <br />
 <br />